InseeFr/Keycloak-FranceConnect/README.en.md

 #### Mappers

 Once the configuration validated, you can add the mappers needed to retrieve the attributes you want from [claims provided by France Connect](https://partenaires.franceconnect.gouv.fr/fcp/fournisseur-service).
+The main mappers are automatically added when creating the identity provider.

 Mappers examples:
 * Name : `lastName`, Mapper Type : `Attribute Importer`, Claim : `family_name`, User Attribute Name : `lastName`